MicrosoftDocs/power-platform/power-platform/admin/unified-experience/tutorial-perform-transactionless-copy.md

 # Tutorial: Perform a transaction-less copy between environments

-Environment copy for finance and operations apps has traditionally always been a full copy, meaning it includes the entire database worth of configuration, master data, and transactions.
-While helpful for debugging specific situations, this has a side effect of significantly increasing the storage consumption for both finance and operations apps as well as Dataverse.
+Environment copy for finance and operations apps has traditionally been a full copy, meaning it includes the entire database worth of configuration, master data, and transactions.
+While helpful for debugging specific situations, this has a side effect of significantly increasing the storage consumption for both finance and operations apps and Dataverse.

 :::image type="content" source="media/transactionless-copy-process.png" alt-text="Diagram of the copy process.":::